fadialzammar/verilator-tutorials/intro/Introduction.md

 I will also be including instructions to integrate Verilator into Visual Studio Code, a popular code editor.
 I'd recommend installing this directly from [their website](https://code.visualstudio.com/) for more frequent updates than a package manager.

-If you are using WSL, you can install it on Windows and then add the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
-From there, you can run `code <file.txt>` in WSL on any file you wish to edit to launch a connection from the .
+If you are using WSL, you can install VSCode on Windows and add the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+From there, you can run `code <file.txt>` in WSL on any file you wish to edit to launch a connection from WSL to the VSCode instance in Windows.
 The first time you do this, it will automatically install the required package in your WSL distribution.

 ### Configuration